1BobC/1jsNest/README.md

 "Ex Closure index 77 not quite right!"

 "Ex Closure index 77 ok, LinkedIn JSNested Functions ex 1 and 2 outputs on web page"

+"Have been busy and added flexiple.com, Exercise 3: Counter with Closure, Further explanation and exercise  of closure answers to webpage"